hvpham/mlvariance/readme.md

 To train models for CIFAR10 and CIFAR100, the AML platform would be used.
 To schedule the training jobs, the script **_cluster_schedulel_all.py_** can be used.
 This is a master script that queue jobs to the AML cluster.
 The script take a single argument **_local_teamdrive_folder_** which should point to *~/teamdrive/mlvariance*.
 There should be a **_config.json_** file with the subscription info for the AML cluster.
-This can be downloaded from [https://ms.portal.azure.com/].
-TODO: Get the exact link to download the config.json.
+This is the information from [https://dev.azure.com/msresearch/GCR/_wiki/wikis/GCR.wiki/3438/AML-K8s-(aka-ITP)-Overview] under the table Connection Details.

 1. To train CIFAR10 models uncomment the line **_runs_list = list_cifar10_runs(...)_**.
 This function generate the jobs list which consist of single run of **_cluster_single_cifar10.py_**
 2. To train CIFAR100 models uncomment the line **_runs_list = list_cifar100_runs(...)_**.
 This function generate the jobs list which consist of single run of **_cluster_single_cifar100.py_**